ilevd/hicosql/README.md

 #-- in a library
 users1:users_templ: {fields: 'first_name, last_name'}

+#-- Of course you can use 'users1' and 'users2' below as base for your next queries
 users2:users_templ: {fields: 'first_name, age'}

 #-- So, it was the main two features.